aaronsaray/aaronsaray.com/content/blog/actions-should-not-have-tightly-coupled-input.md

 In a standard MVC type application in Laravel, you may have some logic inside of a controller - or a model - and find that that's not as flexible as you might like.
 Say that you allow multiple routes or workflows to do your said action - like purchase and confirm a subscription.
 After a bit of copying and pasting, mixing in traits, and other shenanigans, you might find that you lean towards moving this into an Action class.
 Other times, programmers choose to do this right away - even when the functionality is not shared anywhere.

-That's usually where our problem rears it's ugly head: tightly coupled input.
+That's usually where our problem rears its ugly head: tightly coupled input.

 What do I mean?